East Los Angeles Interchange Complex

 Sign plans from 1965 showing the removal of all the US routes except US 101 on the Santa Ana Freeway from Route 10 to I-5.

-Return to the LA Area Highways Page
+LA Area Highways Page